Thrush in pregnancy: Causes & home treatments

 Are there any issues in pregnancy?

-- Risk of transmission: If left untreated, there is a minimal risk of transferring the yeast infection to the newborn during vaginal delivery, potentially resulting in oral thrush.
+- Risk of transmission: There is a small risk of passing the infection to the newborn during vaginal delivery, potentially leading to oral thrush.

 Will having vaginal thrush affect the baby?